Corey255A1/TimeSequencer/README.md

 - Schedule actions that are periodic.
   - Define a start and stop time for the periodic action.
   - Define the period length
+- Schedule actions to take place at a relative amount of time from a trigger

 ## Code Design
 **Sequencer**
-60Hz loop should be good enough time step resolution for queueing actions on beats in most songs
+60Hz loop should be good enough time step resolution for queueing actions on beats in most songs.
+SequenceRunner class also specifying clock rate

 Actions that take place should be generic.
 I want to use this scheduler for more than toggling GPIOs from a Raspberry PI to toggle Christmas Lights.
 I'd like it to be generic enough that I could do that, send out web requests, or toggle things over websockets.

 ## File Definition